 Since our beginning, POST has been committed to supporting regional trails through the open spaces we protect.
 In the past 40 years, we have protected more than 76,000 acres of open spaces — and it’s regional trails that link this work together.
 Trails are the nexus between our protected lands and the personal connections we make with it.

-We just released our new Hiking Calendar – a seasonal guide to our regional trails.
-With this new guide, you’ll know just when and where to go to experience some of the Bay Area’s best hiking trails.
+Our Hiking Calendar provides a seasonal guide to our regional trails, so you’ll know just when and where to go to experience some of the Bay Area’s best hiking trails.
 I’m excited to share some more details on these trails, their history and POST’s involvement in these projects:

 Overview: The Bay Area Ridge Trail connects the highest points around the San Francisco Bay for 375 miles.
 Once complete, it will circumnavigate the entire Bay Area.